MerginMaps/docs/src/field/input_features.md

 Snapping can be enabled in your <MainPlatformName /> project to make the field survey easier.
 [How to Set Up Snapping](../gis/snapping/) will guide you through the snapping options.

-If snapping is enabled, the crosshair will turn purple and snap to vertices (left) or segments (right) of existing features when capturing new features.
+If snapping is enabled, the crosshairs will turn purple and snap to vertices (left) or segments (right) of existing features when capturing new features.
 ![input snapping](../gis/snapping/input_basic_snapping.png)

 ## Edit features